samsheffield/Narrative_Design/docs/week1.md

 ### Colossal Cave Adventure (1976)
 Play William Crowther's seminal Interactive Fiction (IF) game, Colossal Cave Adventure.
 There is an online port of the game which you can play [here](https://grack.com/demos/adventure/).

-_You do not need to play to completion, but please play for at least 30 minutes._
+_You do not need to play to completion, but please play for at least 1 hour._

+Also, the puzzles in this game can be... frustrating.
+Don't get too wrapped up in them unless that's really something you enjoy.
+In fact, [here's a walkthrough of the game](https://adventuregamers.com/walkthrough/full/colossal-cave) (you can find others online too).
+This is not a challenge to your _gamer cred_.

 ### Play either Counterfeit Monkey (2012) or Galatea (2000)
 Play one of Emily Short's modern interactive fiction games, [Counterfeit Monkey]((https://ifdb.org/viewgame?id=aearuuxv83plclpl)) or [Galatea](https://ifdb.org/viewgame?id=urxrv27t7qtu52lb).